audaykumar/keystone/LLM.md

 - Add focused pages only when the deeper material exists.
 - Link new pages from `docs/index.html` and relevant existing pages.
 - Load `docs/components/nav.js` so return-to-index navigation remains visible.
 - Topic pages should read as learning notes, not as lab manuals.
-The page should teach the topic first; the lab exists as evidence that makes the concept concrete.
+The page should teach the topic first and pass the lab-deletion test: removing the "Lab evidence" section should leave the concept explanation complete.
+- Sections before "Lab evidence" must not reference the lab, its Make targets, its scenario nouns, or its file paths.
+The lab appears in exactly one evidence section plus the code-pointers table.
 - Preferred topic page order:
   1. Topic title and one-sentence purpose.
   2. TLDR or Quick Grasp with the most important details.